iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 > Have used this app before with zero issues.
 And then yesterday came and I have an appt.
 That appointment goes just fine and doctor says she will call me in a script which was the reason for appt - med refill.
 Usually within less than an hour the full summary is written by doc and posted on app for me and then the script is called in NONE OF THIS HAS HAPPENED.
 I have submitted questions for customer service for help and no one answers me.
 At all.
 Over 24 hours has passed and radio silence. ......<br> :date: __2020-12-20 05:49:48__

 > Dr. Phil said that his app covered Medicare specifically Mental Health appointments during the pandemic... it does not cover Medicare!
 I deleted it immediately it was a lie.<br> :date: __2020-12-19 16:57:48__

-> You have to be sick 10 days before get some real meds.
-In the meantime spend money for OTC medicines that don't work.<br> :date: __2020-12-18 00:13:14__

-> App won't download!
-The app stays in pending status and then errors out.
-I made sure it wasn't my phone by downloading another app and checking space and it isn't my phone.<br> :date: __2020-12-17 10:32:19__

-> App sucks...
-The provider does not have enough control when it comes to scheduling.
-So if you get one you like and others like you'll end up losing your time bc someone else took it.<br> :date: __2020-12-17 01:09:56__

-> Why cant i get this to downlaod Ive tried many times and it wont go<br> :date: __2020-12-16 00:09:52__

-> Dr told me being abused as a kid and getting anxiety is my fault and should increase effexor regardless of withdrawal symptoms.
-Absolutely rude and ignorant<br> :date: __2020-12-15 17:20:08__